 Weight: 5.6 oz.

-Arc’teryx’s offerings are consistently premium both in feel and performance, and the Cormac (and women’s Taema) is no exception.
-Like the OR Echo above, the Cormac is a lightweight sun shirt ideal for hot conditions, with 100% polyester Phasic LT fabric that’s thin, wicks moisture well, and is quick to dry.
-But unlike paper-thin shirts like the Echo above, the Arc’teryx is also surprisingly cozy and soft next-to-skin.
-All of the details are equally well sorted, including low-profile seams, a hood that rides equally well under or over a helmet, and durable water-resistant and anti-odor treatments.
+Arc’teryx’s offerings are consistently premium in both feel and performance, and the Cormac (and women’s Taema) is no exception.
+Like the OR Echo above, the Cormac is a lightweight sun shirt ideal for hot conditions, with a 100%-polyester Phasic LT fabric that’s thin, wicks moisture well, and is quick to dry.
+But unlike paper-thin shirts like the Echo above, the Arc’teryx is also surprisingly cozy and soft next to the skin.
+Most of the details are equally well sorted, including low-profile seams, a hood that pairs nicely over a helmet, a high collar for maximizing coverage, and effective water-resistant and anti-odor treatments.
 As a result, it’s one of the first sun shirts we reach for whether we’re backpacking, backcountry skiing, paddle boarding, or climbing.

 See the Men's Arc'teryx Cormac Hoody See the Women's Arc'teryx Taema Hoody